Immanuel Christian Integrated School, Kenya (K – 8)

 A flagship school for us, our students here regularly achieve the highest results out of any deaf school in Kenya.
+The school was established in the 1990’s and has continued to flourish since those early days.
+The school is located in the picturesque area of Ringa about 326 km (202.6.miles) west of Nairobi.
 Many of the students go on to study at high school level, or go into vocational training.
-We currently have a total of 86 Deaf students on campus, with 21 college and high school students also under our care.
+We currently have a total of 48 Deaf students on campus, with 26 college and high school students also under our care.
 The dormitory allows students from remote areas to live at the school during term time.

 In 2021, we began integrating hearing students into our school.
 Typically deaf children are integrated into hearing schools, but given the high standard of our school, we initiated a plan, in conjunction with the Kenyan government’s Policy of Integration, to integrate hearing students into our deaf school.
 To preserve the culture of the deaf school, we will accommodate a maximum of 150 hearing students to 126 Deaf students.
 All hearing students are day scholars and only share limited facilities like the playground and dining hall during the day.